 Stowing the removed tire

-5. Place the carpet (if there is one) in the luggage compartment.
+5. Place the carpet, if there is one, in the luggage compartment.
+Make sure it lies flat and does not trap loose parts underneath.

-6. Reinsert the luggage compartment floor or fold back down.
+6. Reinsert the luggage compartment floor or fold it back down.
+Confirm that the floor is seated properly and does not rest unevenly on the stored wheel.

 7. Close the trunk lid.